johnstongrant/Tech-Demo-TailwindCSS/README.md

 @tailwind utilities;
 ```

-You will also want to navigate to `index.js` and ensure you see `import './index.css'` somewhere at the top of the file.
+You should also check in your `index.js` file and ensure you see `import './index.css'` somewhere at the top of the file.
+Without this line, stles from `index.css` won't be applied!

 Whew.
 We know that was a lot of setup and some of it can seem confusing.
 However we are all done!
 Now we can start discussing why all this setup is worth doing.

-## Component 1: Tailwind Utility classes and States in action
+## Component 1: Tailwind Utility Classes and States in Action

-Tailwind can be used to to create interactions with elements by applying states using utility classes as discussed prior and modifiers like from the responsive design section.
+Tailwind can be used to create interactions with elements by applying states using utility classes, as discussed previously, and modifiers - which will be discussed in the responsive design section.
 Take for example this line of code:

 ```html
 <button class="bg-blue-400 rounded-full"> A Cool Button </button>